jasonswat/ansible-workstation/README.md

 Ansible Workstation
 =======================

-This is an ansible playbook to configure an ubuntu 18.10 workstation.
+This is an ansible playbook to configure ubuntu (18.04 - 18.10) or Mac workstation (tested on mojave).
 This playbook will install the following utilities:

   - awscli